 Let’s say it was a snowflake falling.
 What are the chances that a snowflake falling hundreds of feet from the sky would appear in the exact position necessary to form a “cloud” over the praying student?
 What are the odds that the camera shutter would open and close during the only millisecond possible to create such an image.
 How did I choose to stand at precisely the right angle to capture all this?
-Why did the snowflake seem to perfectly highlight the rocks in such a way that dozens of people are telling me that they think they see the image of a mother with child?
+Why did the snowflake seem to perfectly highlight the rocks in such a way that thousands of people think they see the image of a mother with child?
 But most of all, why are so many, many people crying when they look at it?

 This is how Our Lady works.
 She uses natural things to touch her children deeply: elements, situations, “coincidences”, etc. In this way, she ALWAYS leads us back to her Son, Jesus.
 Please stop for a moment and consider the implications for your own life if indeed Our Lady is behind this photo.
 If she is, then she intended for you to be reading these words right now.
 If this is the case, then this whole thing is not some strange and distant event.
 This is personal.
 It is not an accident.
 She is calling to you.